Suhaib Webb

-Suhaib Webb is an American Muslim imam who converted from Christianity to Islam in 1992.
-He has previously been the imam of the Islamic Society of Boston Cultural Center (ISBCC).
+Suhaib Webb is an American imam.
+He previously served as the imam of the Islamic Society of Boston Cultural Center (ISBCC).

 Biography

 Early life

 He was born William Webb in 1972 in Oklahoma to a Christian family, including a grandfather who served as a preacher.
 At age 14, he lost interest in religion, going through a self-described spiritual crisis.
 He also began engaging in delinquency by joining a local gang and became a local hip hop DJ and producer, making records with various artists.

 Education

 After converting to Islam in 1992, Webb left his career as a DJ and studied at the University of Central Oklahoma, where he graduated with a bachelor's degree in education.
 He also studied privately under a Senegalese sheikh, learning enough Islam and Arabic to become a community leader in Oklahoma City, where he was hired as imam at the Islamic Society of Greater Oklahoma City.
 He simultaneously started teaching at Mercy School, an Islamic K–12 school in Oklahoma City.
 He also obtained a degree in Islamic Law from Al Azhar University.

+While studying at Al-Azhar, Webb served as the head of translation at Dar Al-Iftaa Al-Misriyya, the world's largest Fatwa office.
+There, under the supervision of various scholars, such as Emad Effat and Ali Gomaa, Webb issued religious verdicts in English and Arabic.